 video: The business case for more sustainable packaging

-Efficient Transportation and Storage
+Boosting Transportation and Storage Efficiency

 Case Study: IKEA’s Flat-Pack Packaging